 Russian Sheepdog Temperament

 These dogs need a lot of leadership.
-If you plan to bring one home, you’ll need to establish authority with firm and consistent training.
+If you plan to bring one home, you’ll need to establish dominance with firm and consistent training.
+They should not be for the novice trainers.
+Their instincts may be a little too overwhelming for some.

-They thrive serving as herding dogs.
-However, you’ll need to exhibit strong dominance over the livestock.
-Otherwise, the Russian Sheepdog may become possessive of the animals around other people.
+They thrive serving as herding dogs, as that was their intended purpose.
+However, you’ll need to exhibit strong dominance over the “ownership” of the livestock.
+Otherwise, the Russian Sheepdog may become possessive of the animals or people.

 These sheepdogs have strong protective instincts, which needs to be kept in check.
-Although they would serve as formidable family guardians, they can be aggressive with strangers.
+While they would serve as great family guardians, they can be aggressive with strangers.
+Needless to say, socializing is more crucial in this dog than any other Russian breed.

 15. Russian Spaniel